Vizzuality/vizzuality/content/projects/global-forest-watch.md

             modules:
                 -
                     image: GFW-block-a1.jpg
-                    description: Tell your own story.
-With understandable data and a range of options to publish insight, anyone can create knowledge.
+                    description: "Tell your own story.
+With understandable data and a range of options to publish insight, anyone can create knowledge."
                 -
                     image: gfw_usersblock.jpg
-                    description: People powered.
-Working with WRI, our team conducts ongoing research into who uses the tool, and how, so we can continually improve the experience.
+                    description: "People powered.
+Working with WRI, our team conducts ongoing research into who uses the tool, and how, so we can continually improve the experience."
                 -
                     image: GFW-block-a3.jpg
-                    description: A tool that works in the office or in the field; with the mobile version, you can tell your story no matter where you are.
+                    description: "A tool that works in the office or in the field; with the mobile version, you can tell your story no matter where you are."

     -   map:
             title: Embeddable maps.